johnpmayer/elm-webgl/README.md

 rendering because it lets you take advantage of hardware acceleration with the GPU, meaning you can rendering things more quickly.

+## Understanding WebGL

-To get the most out of this library and out of the GPU, there are two general concepts to understand: models and shaders.
+To get the most out of this library and out of the GPU, it is best to pair some examples with a fairly solid understanding of how information flows through the rendering pipeline.
+This section gives a high-level overview of the pipeline and the corresponding terminology.

+At a high-level, there are two general concepts to understand: models and shaders.
+The details of each of these are crucial to using WebGL effectively.

 ### Models